linrunner/tlp-doc/settings/processor.rst

 Hints:

-* Do not use this setting with the `intel_pstate` scaling driver, use :ref:`set-cpu-min-max-perf` instead
+* Do not use this setting with the `intel_pstate` driver in active mode, use :ref:`set-cpu-min-max-perf` instead
 * Min/max frequencies must always be specified for both modes i.e. `AC` and `BAT`
 * To enable processor defaults comment all four settings and reboot
 * Lowering the max frequency on battery power may not conserve power;
-  best results are to be expected from the ondemand governor without frequency limits
+  best results are to be expected from the above mentioned default governors without frequency limits

 .. _set-cpu-energy-perf-policy: